clusterlink-net/clusterlink/website/content/en/docs/concepts/services.md

 - **Port** (integer, required): the imported, user facing, port number define on the created service object.
-- **TargetPort** (integer, optional): this is the internal listening port used by the data plane pods to represent the remote services.
+- **TargetPort** (integer, optional): this is the internal listening port used by the ClusterLink data plane pods to represent the remote services.
 Typically the choice of TargetPort should be left to the ClusterLink control plane, allowing it to select a random and non-conflicting port, but there may be cases where you wish to assume responsibility for port selection (e.g., a-priori define